sachinites/tcpip_stack/README.md

 ## Project 16 : Policy based Route Distribution Manager

 ## Project 17 : Integrated DPDK in Data-Path ( Numa Aware , Multi-Core Arch in Data plane )

+## Project 18 : Bridge Domain Support, Asymmetric IRB between Bridge Domains

+## Project 19 : Basic Segment Routing Support using ISIS ( to have MPLS Transport in ISP Core )

+## Project 20 : IPV4 L3VPN using MPLS Transport in the core

 #### After Doing These Projects, you shall be able to :